JayantUppal/Infinity/README.md

 ### [AlphaAI](/AlphaAI)

-This contains tasks under technical questions (For Data Scientist role)
+This contains tasks given for intersnhip opportunity at ALpha AI (For Data Scientist role).
+The contents of this repository are:-
+- Non-technical questions
+- Techinal questions
+  - Blog Post Similarity
+  - Human Activity Recognition